 Make your voice count

+On this 18th anniversary year of NATO membership for Estonia, the world is again a changed place, and the security situation in Europe and the democratic free world seems ever more complicated.
+As Estonia are strong and dedicated members in NATO and the European Union, we know how important it is to stand strong with our partners and allies.
+The same goes for the Estonian Merican community in the U.S. - Together we are stronger!
 There are a number of ways you can contact your Members of Congress (MoC).
 Letters, e-mails and phone calls are the most common.
 Several articles have been published recently indicating that phone calls to Congressional offices have more impact than written correspondence.
 Voicing your issues in person – by visiting your MoC’s local office or attending any town hall meetings they host – can also get their attention, especially if you can get a group together.
 You can look up your representatives and find links to their websites with local office information at whoismyrepresentative.com.

 If you’re unsure of what to say, EANC and JBANC have drafted sample letters for you to use as a guide.
 You may use the text in letters, e-mails or as talking points.
 Some suggest that personal stories stand out more than scripted statements, but it’s up to you to do what works best for your situation and comfort level.